Program

 Lifelong Healthy Habits

-We understand that addressing mental health issues in Black and BIPOC athletes is not just an investment in their well-being.
+We understand that addressing mental health issues in Black and allied youth is not just an investment in their well-being.
 It’s also an investment in cultivating resilient, empowered individuals who can face life’s challenges with strength, confidence, and a sense of community.

 Program Impact

-The initial pilot of the Kids in Therapeutic Sports program included 12 Montbello High School football student athletes.
-The program was conducted two times per week for seven weeks.
+The initial pilot of the Rise & Thrive therapeutic program included 15 Vanguard Middle and High School students.
+The program was conducted two times per week, once at West Campus, once at East Campus, for fifteen weeks.

 A post-pilot survey showed: